What does the Bible say about foreplay and sex in marriage?

 This means that there are is a range of sexual activities that are okay for a husband and wife to enjoy.
-Therefore, married couples are free to try various sexual positions and other sensual activities as long as both the husband and wife are in agreement.
+Therefore, married couples are free to try various sexual positions and other many other sensual activities as long as both the husband and wife are in agreement.
 No partner should be forced to engage in an activity with which they are uncomfortable.
-That does not create a loving environment nor does it communicate that, “I love you.”
-Spouses should be open to try a new adventure if requested.
+When a spouse feels forced to engage in a sexual activity a loving environment is not created.
+However, spouses should be open to at least try a new adventure if requested.
 For questions about oral sex, anal sex and masturbation, please see the following Q&A:

 We close this section with the following quote from Song of Solomon 7:10-12.
 The Shulammite wife is speaking to her husband, King Solomon.